oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/15-downgrade-pdb/downgrade-pdb.md

     </copy>
     ```

-3. Shut down the PDB and unplug it from the *CDB23COM* CDB.
+3. Shut down the PDB and unplug it from the *CDB23COM*.

     ```
     <copy>